ideal-money/etherbank/README.md

 * Loan receivers are obliged to pay the interest that is assigned to their loan on a daily basis at least once a week.
 Otherwise, their loan will be liquidated.
 * There is no obligation or time limit to settle the loans in Auto-Interest Bank.
 Clients can settle their loans whenever they intend to unless liquidation is applicable for them.
 * DIR will be defined and paid in EtherDollar rather than Ether.
 This way, delays in paying the interest won’t increase or decrease their worth.
-* At any point in time before the end of their deposit period, the depositors can receive all their share of the interest by performing a single transaction.
+* At any point in time before the end of their deposit period, the depositors can receive all their share of the interest by performing a single transaction<sup>[4](#footnote4)</sup>.
 * Auto-Interest Bank intends to use the interest to quickly and effectively balance the supply and demand for Auto-Interest Bank Dollars.
 # Time-Based Bank
 * Every client can receive EtherDollar loans from Time-Based Bank by making a deposit of at least 3 times the size of their requested loan as collateral.